lwc/moa/README.md

 Moa is an Object - Document Mapper, built to persist business domain objects in mongoDB.

 ### Why?
-- Current PHP solutions in this space fall into one of two categories: they are either massive bloated abstractions or they dont do anything useful
+- Does the bare minimum to be useful
-- Moa built around the concept that mongo query tools are already pretty good, all that's missing is some validation and typed de/serialisation
+- Mongo query methods are already pretty good, all that's missing is some validation and typed de/serialisation
 - Built to integrate easily into existing applications
+- Zero dependencies
+- Well tested
 - Easy to create custom types with de/serialisation behaviours and validation rules